 - Combine black + another color or white + another color

-- Choose colors that go easy on eyes (nothing extra)
+- Choose colors that go easy on the eyes (nothing extra)

 - Keep the text centered – don’t try to lay it out all over the graphic in the whole length